Editor's Note: This was originally published for FANGORIA on April 25, 2014, and we're proud to share it as part of The Gingold Files.

-FANG: MURDER PARTY has a very urban vibe, in both the settings and the characters—these very downtown wannabe hipsters—and then you went deep into the white-trash zone for BLUE RUIN.
+Murder Party has a very urban vibe, in both the settings and the characters—these very downtown wannabe hipsters—and then you went deep into the white-trash zone for Blue Ruin.
 Did that require any kind of adjustment?

-FANG: Can you talk about working with J.T.
-Petty on HELLBENDERS?
+Can you talk about working with J.T.
+Petty on Hellbenders?

-BLAIR: Yeah!
-Jeremy and Paul Goldblatt, who did the effects on MURDER PARTY, had started a special makeup company called Lab of Madness, and they did the effects on J.T.’s first movie, SOFT FOR DIGGING.
-That’s how we met, and I’ve been buddies with J.T. for several years, and he had written that HELLBENDERS part for me; the guy’s name is Macon.
+Jeremy and Paul Goldblatt, who did the effects on Murder Party, had started a special makeup company called Lab of Madness, and they did the effects on J.T.’s first movie, Soft for Digging.
+That’s how we met, and I’ve been buddies with J.T. for several years, and he had written that Hellbenders part for me; the guy’s name is Macon.
 I was hoping I would get to play that role, but I also knew the reality was that they would probably try to get some more recognizable actor for it.
-I don’t know what happened behind the scenes, but at rate, he offered it to me and I was really excited.
+I don’t know what happened behind the scenes, but at any rate, he offered it to me and I was really excited.
 Not only did I get to work with J.T., something I’d been wanting to do for a while, but also, it had Clancy Brown in it, and Clifton Collins Jr. and Andre Royo and all those people.
 It was a real treat to get even a couple of scenes with them.